vmware/container-service-extension/docs/README.md

 Container Service Extension for VMware vCloud Director, version 0.1.1
 ```

-`pip3 install` can be used with additional parameters:
+`CSE` can also be installed using [virtualenv](https://virtualenv.pypa.io) and [virtualenvwrapper](http://virtualenvwrapper.readthedocs.io). `pip3 install` can be used with additional parameters depending on the needs:

 | parameter | meaning |
 |-----------|---------|